Thunder in the Pines (1948)/Jungle Goddess (1948) [George Reeves Double Feature] – DVD

 No, my problem with “Mystery Science Theater 3000” is more a matter of, Why would you spend your time watching and condescending to crap when you could spend it watching something good?
 An average episode of the show runs two hours, which is far too long for a handful of cheap laughs.
 The line in the film most vulnerable to snarking comes from the Jungle Goddess herself (Wanda McKay), who was a teenage heiress before her plane crashed in the Congo.
 Talking about how she misses civilization, she remarks, “I could sure go for a charbroiled hamburger sammich and some French-fried potatoes.”
 Yeah, that’s amusing, but such pleasures are meagre and hardly worth investing a casual viewing, let alone a considered one.
 I feel a mixture of envy and pity for anybody who finds sustenance in this.

 The jungle goddess is returning to her native South Africa when the pilot announces that England has just declared war on Germany.
-An elderly woman gets up to sing "God Save the Queen" and the goddess joins in.
+An elderly woman gets up to sing “God Save the Queen” and the goddess joins in.
 The melody takes over on the soundtrack.
-In the next scene the captain tells his co-pilot, "I hoped to see Betty and the kids by Christmas.
+In the next scene, the captain tells his co-pilot, “I hoped to see Betty and the kids by Christmas.
 I wonder how long it will be now.
-At least I can send him a picture of his dad in an RAF uniform."
+At least I can send him a picture of his dad in an RAF uniform.”
 Then the plane suddenly has technical difficulties and goes down in the jungles of Africa.
-World War II has little if anything to do with the narrative proper, it's mainly shoehorned in there for ready-made sentiment.
-That said, I do believe the war had a positive impact on American cinema: Though it wouldn't fully mature until the 1950s (if then), all that heartfelt melodrama and soppy jingoism indicates growth of some sort.
+World War II has little if anything to do with the narrative proper, it’s mainly shoehorned in there for ready-made sentiment.
+That said, I do believe the war had a positive impact on American cinema: Though it wouldn’t fully mature until the 1950s (if then), all that heartfelt melodrama and soppy jingoism indicates growth of some sort.
 The movies began to rediscover the sincerity they lost in the move to sound.

-That isn't to say that scenes like this aren't insulting, mind you.
-And I can't help but suspect that the post-war sentimentality is somehow linked to the film's shameful racist attitudes.
-The goddess is hailed as such by the natives because they have never seen a white woman before–she is "The White Goddess."
+That isn’t to say that scenes like this aren’t insulting, mind you.
+And I can’t help but suspect that the post-war sentimentality is somehow linked to the film’s shameful racist attitudes.
+The goddess is hailed as such by the natives because they have never seen a white woman before–she is “The White Goddess.”
 Reeves and his partner (Ralph Byrd) track her down to inform her that her father has died and she is now officially a millionaire.
 An overzealous native greets these two white gods, and Byrd, frightened, shoots him dead.
-Byrd is subsequently captured and the white goddess regrets to inform him that murder is a capital offense and he will have to be executed.
+Byrd is subsequently captured, and the white goddess regrets to inform him that murder is a capital offense and he will have to be executed.
 How are the boys going to get out of this mess?
-The problem is that in the context of the film, shooting a black African isn't any more reprehensible than shooting a feral lion or tiger.
+The problem is that in the context of the film, shooting a black African isn’t any more reprehensible than shooting a feral lion or tiger.
 Similarly, we encounter a justice system without any real moral dimension.
-The natives are dangerous, but as racial inferiors they can't be expected to know better.
+The natives are dangerous, but as racial inferiors they can’t be expected to know better.
 While Jungle Goddess hates Nazis, it sees blacks as merely subhuman.
 Its values appear to be in the interest of preserving of Old Europe and a white aristocracy.

 Not all movie racism is bad movie racism.
-To a degree, racial caricature has made a comeback as a retaliation against the anaesthetic effect of political correctness.
+To a degree, racial caricature has made a comeback as a retaliation against the anesthetic effect of political correctness.
 Done with verve, it can carry a strong visceral charge.
 Jungle Goddess is not done with verve.
 The black actors look exhausted, withdrawn, and defeated.
 Whereas Stepin Fetchit managed to attack the system from the sidelines by exaggerating black stereotypes to the point of hyperbole, here the stereotypes are tacitly accepted, meaning the system has won.
-The mediocrity of Jungle Goddess is precisely why it's so chilling: There's nothing subversive to the film's racist attitudes–it never occurs to anyone that something rotten is going on.
+The mediocrity of Jungle Goddess is precisely why it’s so chilling: There’s nothing subversive to the film’s racist attitudes–it never occurs to anyone that something rotten is going on.

 THE DVD